| Overview | Group | Tree | Graph | Index | Concepts |

 ILOANYTERNARYPREDICATENAME6(name, envName, type1, nameArg1, type2, nameArg2, type3, nameArg3, type4, nameArg4, type5, nameArg5, type6, nameArg6)

-This macro defines a predicate class named nameI
+This macro defines a predicate class named nameI with n data members

 for use in a model.
 When n is greater than 0, the types and names of the data members